Althub-team-48/Laborly/backend/README.md

-Your README looks solid and up-to-date.
-A couple of very minor tweaks to ensure clarity:

-1. **Move `uv lock` & `uv sync` together** under Option A, replacing the lone `uv lock`.
-2. Update the pip-compile snippet under Note for correctness (remove `requirements.in`).

-Here's the final suggested README:

----

 # 🚀 Laborly Backend

 Laborly is a modular FastAPI-based backend for a job-matching platform that connects clients with verified workers.